 Functional Behavior

 Used to verify the signature provided in the Identity header and to determine that the signing service credentials demonstrate authority over the call originating identity.
 Please find below the validations steps.
-Each step is associated with appropriate error case specified in the section “Mapping of verification failure cases to the returned SIP Reason header parameters” The error case numbers En per each step is specified in parentheses.
+Each step is associated with appropriate error case specified in the section “Mapping of verification failure cases to the returned SIP Reason header parameters”.
+The error case numbers En per each step is specified in parentheses.

+Neustar comment on HTTP Status Codes:

+Following REST service idiom, the HTTP status code is used to return an appropriate error.
+Following standard HTTP protocol specification, a 4XX status code is returned in the response if the client request is in error.
+Also, a 5XX status code is returned in the response if the “signing” or “verification” function implementation encounters an error.
+Returning an appropriate status code is part of the operational due diligence.
+The status code 200 OK should be reserved only for situations where the objective of the POST action for the “…/identity” resource is successfully achieved.

 1. Validate the incoming verification request parameters in terms of parameter’s type and format (E1 and E2).

-2. Validate the “iat” parameter value in terms of “freshness”: the request with “iat” value with time different by more than one minute from the current time on will be rejected (E3)
+2. Validate the “iat” parameter value in terms of “freshness”: the request with “iat” value with time different by more than one minute from the current time on will be rejected (E3).
+Since the client request is in error, a 400 HTTP response is returned.

 3. Parse “identity” parameter value: